billymaximoff/billymaximoff.github.io/_pages/about-eng.md

     <em>Text vs. Video / <a href="https://unsplash.com/" target="_blank">Unsplash</a></em>
   </div>

-In an era where there are 5 people creating content per square meter (lol) 😂 (they are all also very creative and professional), + many social & multi-media platforms, it is clear that people prefer 'surfing' videos on Tiktok, Youtube, ... or photos on Instagram rather than sitting down to read a page full of words like this.
+In an era where there are 5 content creators per square meter (lol) 😂 (they are all also very creative and professional), + many social & multi-media platforms, it is clear that people prefer 'surfing' videos on Tiktok, Youtube, ... or photos on Instagram rather than sitting down to read a page full of words like this.

 So, I am not dreaming of big things.
 This blog is simply a place to write down what I know and experience in my work, the knowledge I gather from everywhere and apply, including miscellaneous things in my daily life.
-It's both to keep a record and to look back later and see how I have changed, and most importantly, to 'open the funnel', 'add touch points', have 'retro' & discuss with all of you to make everything more multidimensional.
-I also get to learn more, fix many bugs, continuously upgrade, and release newer, cooler versions of myself.
-I hope this page can help you to some extent. 🙌🏻
+In simple terms, it is a wordier version of my Facebook.
+It's both to keep a record, to look back later, see how I have changed, and most importantly, to 'open the funnel', 'add touch points', have 'retro' & discuss with all of you to make everything more multidimensional.
+I also get to learn more, fix many bugs, continuously upgrade, and release newer, cooler versions of myself. 🙌🏻

 <br>
 <br>